El-Daro/valve-source-tools/docs/examples/advanced.md

     modify             {System.Collections.Specialized.OrderedDictionary, System.Collections.Specialized.OrderedDictionary, …
 ```

-Just like with VMF, Stripper's config is interpreted as a nested structure of `properties` and `modes` hashtable.
+Just like with VMF, Stripper's config is interpreted as a nested structure of `properties` and `modes` hashtables.
 The way that modes are represented is largely similar to how classes are represented in imported VMF.
 And even though only the `modify` hashtable may include other modes (submodes), all of them are treated in the same way (so every mode essentially contains `properties` and `modes` hashtables, even if the latter might be completely empty).

 Let's take a look at a simple example of editing before we go into merging: